Skip to main content

 Great makeup begins with great skincare.
 Before you even think about reaching for foundation, make sure your skin is clean, hydrated, and protected.
 Start by washing your face with a gentle cleanser, then follow up with your favorite serum and moisturizer.
 Give these products a few minutes to fully absorb into your skin—this prevents your makeup from pilling or sliding around.
 The final, non-negotiable step is sunscreen.
 Applying it every single day is the best thing you can do for your skin's health and appearance.
 This simple routine creates a smooth, plump canvas that helps your makeup glide on seamlessly and look its best.

-Apply Foundation Like a Pro
+Apply Foundation for a Smooth, Even Finish

 As we get older, less is definitely more when it comes to foundation.
 Heavy, full-coverage formulas can settle into fine lines and make skin appear dry or cakey.
 Instead, opt for lighter foundations, BB creams, or CC creams that even out your skin tone while letting your natural skin show through.
 To find your perfect match, always test a new shade on your jawline, not your hand.
 For the most natural finish, use a damp makeup sponge or a foundation brush to apply it from the center of your face and blend outwards.
 This technique ensures the most coverage where you need it (usually around the nose and cheeks) and diffuses it toward the hairline.

-Conceal for a Brighter Look
+How to Use Concealer for a Brighter Look

 A good concealer can instantly make you look more awake and refreshed.
 For the most natural effect, apply your concealer after your foundation.
 You’ll find you need much less product this way.
 Use a creamy, hydrating formula specifically designed for the delicate under-eye area, as thicker concealers meant for blemishes can crease.
 To brighten your entire face, apply it in an inverted triangle shape under each eye, with the point aiming down toward your cheek.
 Gently pat and blend the product with your ring finger or a small brush.
 This technique not only covers dark circles but also creates a lifting effect.